 Sarah’s parents were my fourth great -grandparents, Richard and Sarah (Sally) Sheard.
-Richard Sheard’s birth has not been traced, but census data would put his birth between 1762 and 1766 in Kirkheaton and it is likely that he married Sarah (Sally) Hanson, in Elland in May 1792.
+Richard Sheard’s birth has not been identified, but census data would put his birth between 1762 and 1766 in Kirkheaton and it is likely that he married Sarah (Sally) Hanson, in Elland in May 1792.

 At the 1841 Census, Richard stated that he was born in Kirkheaton.
 He was working as an agricultural labourer and aged 75.
-By 1851, Richard had died (probably in 1848) and his widow Sally was living in Kirkheaton with her son William and her extended family.
-Richard and Sarah had at least nine children, including three daughters, of whom Sarah was the third followed by six sons in succession.
+By 1851, Richard had died (probably in 1848) and his widow Sally was living in Kirkheaton with her son William and his family.
+Richard and Sarah had at least nine children, including three daughters, of whom Sarah was the third, followed by six sons in succession.
 The sons became employed either as coal miners or fancy cloth weavers, the two main industries of the Kirkheaton area.